fbpx

 Another way you can prevent constipation is by increasing your water intake.
 This can help to soften the stool, and make it easier to pass.

-Other methods to decrease constipation are Metamucil, Magnesium, and Smooth Move tea but natural prevention of constipation through diet is preferred.
+Other methods to decrease constipation are Metamucil, Magnesium, and Smooth Move tea, but natural prevention of constipation through diet is preferred.

 Abdominal Pain, Abdominal Distention, & Indigestion

-Severe stomach pain can be a sign of other side effects, like pancreatitis or gallbladder problems (like gallstones).
+Severe stomach pain can be a sign of other side-effects like pancreatitis or gallbladder problems (like gallstones).
 Contact our providers right away if this develops.

 Eructation (Belching)